CPUjoker303/netlify2.0/content/posts/best-dac-amp-under-100-december-2020.md

 ![Neoteck 3.5mm Headphone Amplifier](/uploads/neoteck-headphone-amplifier-review.jpg "Neoteck 3.5mm Headphone Amplifier")

 Next Neoteck amp review, and basically it is light weighted Mini HiFi amplifier for headsets and is very much portable.
 Its beautiful black design seems excellent due to its aluminum matte surface and comes with a wired connection.

 The Neoteck amp will give you long battery life because the battery inside the amp is made of Lithium, which can quickly recharge overtime, and the 1500mAH Capacity of the battery will provide you eight hours of usage.

 The ON/OFF switch you will find on the front of Neoteck, and also there you will find L-H gain switch, Headphone jack, Blue LED light, and a single sound source connection.

+The charging USB type-c port you will see on another backside of the Neoteck amp and also has a red LED light for the charging signal.
+The type-c cable will charge it, and the other audio cable will help you in connecting inputs of 3.5mm Audio Port.
+Overall the Neoteck amp is the best DAC amp under 100 dollars.

 #### Specifications